Supersymmetric truncation of N=3 dilaton Weyl multiplet: Introduction

 \section{Introduction}

 Supergravity has been extensively studied for nearly half a century, driven by the strong motivation to bridge the principles of general theory of relativity and quantum field theory.
 As the supersymmetric theory of gravity, supergravity emerges as the low-energy effective description of superstring theory.
 The construction of matter-coupled supergravity theories, both with and without higher-derivative terms, has been significantly advanced by the development of the superconformal framework.
-In particular, superconformal tensor calculus has played a crucial role in these constructions, wherein all Poincaré supergravity theories can be formulated as broken superconformal theories.
-The conformal approach, with its enlarged symmetry structure, offers several advantages over the direct Poincaré supergravity formulation, providing greater clarity and systematic organization of the theory’s components.
+In particular, superconformal tensor calculus has played a crucial role in these constructions, wherein {some} Poincaré supergravity theories can be formulated as broken superconformal theories.\footnote{{Conformal supergravity theories are possible in space-time dimensions less than or equal to six and with total number of supersymmetries less than or equal to 32, that includes both ordinary as well as special supersymmetry.
+Only in these cases one can formulate Poincar{\'e} supergravity theories as broken superconformal theories.}} The conformal approach, with its enlarged symmetry structure, offers several advantages over the direct Poincaré supergravity formulation, providing greater clarity and systematic organization of the theory’s components.
 This approach was first initiated in the $\mathcal{N}=1$ setting through the pioneering works of S. Ferrara, M. Kaku, P.K.
 Townsend, and P. van Nieuwenhuizen \cite{Ferrara:1977ij, Kaku:1978nz, Kaku:1978ea}, which was later generalized to $\mathcal{N}=2$ theories in $4$, $5$ and $6$ dimensions \cite{Lauria:2020rhc}.